VGA connector: Adapters

-For conversions to and from digital formats like HDMI or DVI-D, a scan converter is required.
+For conversions to and from digital formats like HDMI or Displayport, a scan converter is required.
 VGA outputs to interfaces with different signaling, more complex converters may be used.
 Most of them need an external power source to operate and are inherently lossy.
 However, many modern displays are still made with multiple inputs including VGA, in which case adapters are not necessary.

 VGA can also be adapted to SCART in some cases, because the signals are electrically compatible if the correct sync rates are set by the host PC.
 Many modern graphics adapters can modify their signal in software, including refresh rate, sync length, polarity and number of blank lines.
 Particular issues include interlace support and the use of the resolution 720×576 in PAL countries.
 Under these restrictive conditions, a simple circuit to combine the VGA separate synchronization signals into SCART composite sync may suffice.

 Extenders

 A VGA extender is an electronic device that increases the signal strength from a VGA port, most often from a computer.
 They are often used in schools, businesses, and homes when multiple monitors are being run off one VGA port, or if the cable between the monitor and the computer will be excessively long (often pictures appear blurry or have minor artifacts if the cable runs too far without an extender).
 VGA extenders are sometimes called VGA boosters.